 When you look at decisive goals or goals scored away from home, Giroud again falls short.
 Compared to the Sergio Aguero (five in seven), Luis Suarez (five in eight) and Wayne Rooney (six in eight), the Arsenal hitman has only four in 10 away games.
 In fact, Giroud has only ever scored for Arsenal in the league in London and in Tyne & Wear.

-Finishing is not Giroud's forte and his shooting accuracy does not stand up to scrutiny.
+Finishing, in truth, is a crucial skill but not quite Giroud's forte; his shooting accuracy does not stand up to scrutiny.
 He finds the target with 42 per cent of his shots in the league, compared with Aguero (61%), Suarez (62%) and Rooney (54%), all of whom have taken more shots in fewer games played.

 Those who believe that Arsenal do not need to sign a star forward will naively point to the abilities of Lukas Podolski and Walcott to the lead the line.